Call now for your free quote: 800-891-5824

 The cash indemnity policy will provide you with greater flexibility for your caregiving received at home.
 With cash indemnity benefits, you always receive your maximum monthly benefits and can spend it however you wish on your care.
 Anyone may be your caregiver, including your spouse.

 Unfortunately, New York Life will not provide you with this cash indemnity flexibility.
 For informal home care needs, you will be limited to only 50% of your monthly long term care benefit, and only for a maximum period of 1 year.
 Additionally, your spouse will be ineligible to be your primary caregiver even if you want to access this limited informal care benefit.
-Contrast this with policies available through companies such as Nationwide, Securian and Brighthouse, where your entire long term care insurance policy is available to be used for informal home care, and your spouse is never excluded as your primary caregiver, if desired.
+Contrast this with policies available through companies such as Nationwide, John Hancock, Securian and Brighthouse, where your entire long term care insurance policy is available to be used for informal home care, and your spouse is never excluded as your primary caregiver, if desired.

 Limited Benefit Period